RayDurlok/AHK-F_Keys/README.md

 This is a neat AHK script to utilise your F1-F12 keys to launch programs, websites and folder paths.
+When you run it it will show up as a little desktop item on the right side of your taskbar.
 I used scripts from https://autohotkey.com/board/topic/102127-navigating-explorer-directories/ and http://msdn.microsoft.com/en-us/library/bb774094 for the basic functions.

 Use Hotkeys CTRL + I to insert your paths, website links or programm paths to launch them with your F Keys.